-- 98. If: - (a) an Executive Director is temporarily unable to perform her/his duties owing to illness or some other reason for absence, and - (b) the Board of Directors agrees that it is inappropriate to terminate the absent director's term of office and appoint a replacement director, and - (c) the Board of Directors agree that the duties of the absent director need to be carried out;
+- 98. If - (a) an Executive Director is temporarily unable to perform her/his duties owing to illness or some other reason for absence, and - (b) the Board of Directors agrees that it is inappropriate to terminate the absent directorDirector's term of office and appoint a replacement directorDirector, and - (c) the Board of Directors agree that the duties of the absent director Director need to be carried out;

-then the Chairman (if the absent director is the Chief Executive) or the Chief Executive (in any other case) may appoint an acting director as an additional director to carry out the absent director's duties temporarily.
+then the Chairman (if the absent director Director is the Chief Executive) or the Chief Executive (in any other case) may appoint an acting director Director as an additional director Director to carry out the absent director Director's duties temporarily.

-- The acting director shall be an Executive Director for the purposes of the 2006 Act.
-(S)he shall be responsible for her/his own acts and defaults and shall not be deemed to be the agent of the absent director. - 4410.
-For any period in which an acting director holds office, having been appointed under paragraph 98 of this Annex, the absent director shall not exercise the duties and powers of an Executive Director. - 1211.
-The acting director shall vacate office as soon as the absent director returns to office or, if earlier, the date on which the person entitled to appoint her/him under paragraph 98 notifies her/him that (s)he is no longer to act as an acting director.
+- The acting director Director shall be an Executive Director for the purposes of the 2006 Act.
+(S)he shall be responsible for her/his own acts and defaults and shall not be deemed to be the agent of the absent director Director. - 4410.
+For any period in which an acting director Director holds office, having been appointed under paragraph 98 of this Annex, the absent director Director shall not exercise the duties and powers of an Executive Director. - 4211.
+The acting director Director shall vacate office as soon as the absent director Director returns to office or, if earlier, the date on which the person entitled to appoint her/him under paragraph 98 notifies her/him that (s)he is no longer to act as an acting director Director.